nomike/parametric-filament-spool-desiccant-tube/print-instructions.md

 No supports needed.
-Print tube and lid as two separate objects.
+Print container and lid as two separate objects.